friends-of-presta/security-advisories/_posts/2023-09-19-simpleimportproduct.md

 * Technical and personal data leaks
 * Obtain admin access
 * Remove all data of the linked PrestaShop
-* Display sensitives tables to front-office to unlock potential admin's ajax scripts of modules protected by token on the ecosystem
+* Display sensitive tables to front-office to unlock potential admin's ajax scripts of modules protected by token on the ecosystem

 ## Patch